PinheiroJV/PinheiroJV/README.md

-👋 Hi, I’m Vitor.
+👋 Hi, I’m Vitor
-👀 I’m interested in an internship.
+👀 I’m interested in an internship
-🌱 Currently learning HTML, CSS, JavaScript, Java, and Ruby on Rails.
-🔍 Seeking collaboration on projects.
+🌱 Currently learning HTML, CSS, JavaScript, Java, and Ruby on Rails 🔍 Seeking collaboration on projects
 📫 How to reach me: smjvsilva@gmail.com; @jvpinheiro
 <!---
 PinheiroJV/PinheiroJV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.